Asymptotics for Minimizers of Landau-de Gennes with a Magnetic Field and Tangential Anchoring: The Upper Bound

-{Now that the boundary condition has been constructed, we split $\C_{2H\eta}(\M^+)$ into several subregions $\Omega_i$ for $i=1,...,5$, see also Figure \ref{fig:construction}.
-We carry out the constructions and energy estimates of $\Qc$ on each of those subregion individually.
-We first define a unit vector field $n$ on each subregion satisfying the previously constructed boundary condition (i.e.\ $n(0,\omega)=\vd(\omega)$ on $\partial\Omega$) and then pose} $\Qc=n\otimes n-\frac{1}{3}I$.
+We split $\C_{2H\eta}(\M^+)$ into several subregions $\Omega_i$ for $i=1,...,5$, see also Figure \ref{fig:construction}, and we carry out the constructions and energy estimates of $\Qc$ on each of those subregion individually.
+We first define a unit vector field $n$ on each subregion satisfying the boundary condition (i.e.\ $n(0,\omega)=v(\omega)$ on $\M^+\cup \M^0$) and then pose $\Qc=n\otimes n-\frac{1}{3}I$.
 The first subregion we consider is the set where we expect the energy to concentrate, i.e.\ a boundary layer away from potential defects.

-In this layer we would like to take the director $n$ to be the optimal profile from \cite{abl}, but since {that} transition takes place over an infinite length, the optimal profile needs to be modified similar to \cite{ACS2024} to fit into a finite length while preserving the energy bound.
+In this layer we would like to take the director $n$ to be the optimal profile from \cite{abl} \answ{(see Lemma~\ref{lemma:optimal})}, but since {that} transition takes place over an infinite length, the optimal profile needs to be modified similar to \cite{ACS2024} to fit into a finite length while preserving the energy bound.
 Therefore, we introduce two layers:

 in which we take the optimal profile, and a corresponding outer region

 in which we interpolate to make the transition to $Q_\infty$.
 This second transition layer will have asymptotically negligible energetic cost.
 Next, we have the subregion where point defects occur, given by